cdb84/dns-update-godaddy/README.md

 `check-and-modify.py site type record [--ttl T] [--auth A] [-ip IP] [-nr]`

 check-and-modify will contact the GoDaddy API servers and see if the host computer's IP or IP indicated by `-ip` matches the record stored with GoDaddy.
 If it does, it will do nothing and exit.
 If it does not, it will update the record accordingly.

+## Known Issues
+When using either script on Windows Powershell, @ must be replaced as "@" in the command arguments.

+## Dependencies

+1. Python "requests" library
+  `pip install requests`